Michael Baumgartner: Committee assignments

 In 2011 and 2012, Baumgartner was the ranking minority member of the Economic Development Trade & Innovation Committee, served on the Ways & Means Committee, and the Higher Education & Workforce Development Committee.

 In 2013, two Democrats joined with the 23 Republicans to form the Majority Coalition Caucus.
 With the new coalition, Baumgartner was named Vice-Chairman of the Senate Ways and Means Committee, and was also assigned to the Senate Trade and Economic Development Committee, the Higher Education Committee, and the Human Services and Corrections Committee.

 2012 U.S. Senate election

 In October 2011, Baumgartner decided to challenge incumbent U.S. Senator Maria Cantwell (D-WA).
 Cantwell was running for her third term.
 Washington uses a "top-two" nonpartisan blanket primary system, in which the top two candidates of any party in the primary election advance to the general election.
 Cantwell and Baumgartner finished first and second, respectively, and competed in the general election.

 Baumgartner has formally endorsed Washington Initiative 502 to legalize, regulate and tax marijuana for adults 21 and over, making him the first and only candidate for statewide office in Washington state to do so, and taking a position that wasn't popular in his party.

 In the November general election, Cantwell defeated Baumgartner.
-Cantwell received over 60% of the vote, to Baumgarter's 40%.
+Cantwell received over 60% of the vote, to Baumgarter's near-40%.